 As consumers, we expect to see the content we want.
-Traditional media like TV ads can only decide on the channel and time an advert would be shown.
+Traditional media like TV ads only have control as to the channel and time an advert will be shown.
 However, with influencer marketing, brands and advertisers have much more control.
 Intelligent, smart targeting allows you to laser-focus on a specific customer segment, or display ads based on a target demographic.

 Our digital world is social-media-first, and influencer marketing is at the forefront.

 A successful influencer marketing campaign starts by setting campaign goals.
 Setting goals helps keep you accountable throughout the whole process and simplifies the reporting and measuring stage since you have something concrete to refer back to.

 The goals you define for your campaigns are based on what you want to get out of it.
 You might look to:

 - Improve brand awareness